readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

   This will imply checking the hashes of deleted and added files, if that same hash of a file that was deleted matches one from a file that was added, we have a move.
-  But since we don't have access to those hashes after rclone is run, we would need to re-fetch that metadata from S3.
+  In case we use rclone, since we don't have access to those hashes after rclone is run, we would need to re-fetch that metadata from S3.
   Could be a feature request for rclone.
 - Detect changes in sections of HTML files.
   We could re-use the code we have for search indexing.
 - Expand to other file types
 - Allow doing a diff between versions of different projects
+- Allow to configure how the main content of the file is detected (like a CSS selector).
+- Allow to configure content that should be ignored when hashing the file (like a CSS selector).